Obi-Dan66/eye-test-deploy/README.md

 Set responsiveness rules.

-Adding shade sizing.
+Adding shade sizing.✅

 Add a conditional case to the instructions when the slider for shade is not moved.

 Add animation to the last case in the instructions (sharp, contrast tests).

-Add a page and click through to the result page on the map.
+Add a page and click through to the result page on the map.✅

 Add button on result case that will lead to next test if there is any left. ✅

 Add button on result case that will lead to test selection.✅

-Add hook -> if the user has already seen the general instructions than display only the abbreviated instructions for relevant test.
+Add hook -> if the user has already seen the general instructions than display only the abbreviated instructions for relevant test.✅

 Add a page that will store and display the results of all tests so far done.✅